itskaiffazal/From-Financial-Strain-to-Financial-Gain-Restructuring-a-Debt-Ridden-School/README.md

 # From-Financial-Strain-to-Financial-Gain-Restructuring-a-Debt-Ridden-School
-Business Data Management (BDM) Capstone Project
+Capstone Project - Business Data Management (BDM)
+This repository contains the completed project for the Business Data Management (BDM) subject at IIT-Madras.
+The objective of this project was to apply data management and analysis techniques to address the challenges faced by a business owner.